 Far from being a consensual or popular strategy, it was not something even the mostly Liberal-inclined Labour leaders were particularly comfortable advocating or defending.

-These leaders did not want to replace the Liberals, as they soon would; they did not dream at first of Labour becoming the government.
-They only wanted to exert pressure (the second LRC MP elected alongside Keir Hardie in 1900, Richard Bell of Derby, soon defected “back” to the Liberals).
-However, they were leading a movement with its own logic and drive, one they could not fully halt or control even while they sat astride it.
+These leaders did not want to replace the Liberals, as they soon would; they did not dream at first of Labour becoming the government; they only wanted to exert pressure.
+The second LRC MP elected alongside Keir Hardie in 1900, Richard Bell, soon defected “back” to the Liberals, as had John Burns and Havelock Wilson in the 1890s.
+However, this was a movement with its own logic and drive, one the leaders could not fully halt or control even while they sat astride it.

 We can’t know how many MPs Labour would have won in 1906 without the pact (though, in addition to the by-election record, five of 29 were elected in seats with a Liberal candidate).
 That was the crucial question for the right-wing Labour leaders, but not fundamental for working-class politics.